The New School Overview

 - Students at New School University may have an easier time interacting with their teachers since the student to faculty ratio at the school is 10 to 1.

-- The doctor's degree is the highest degree offered at New School University.
+- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at New School University.

 - In 2017-2018, 18% of the faculty were full-time.